 But two problems with this:

-- Who gives a sh*t what O’Keefe is thinking?
+- Who cares what O’Keefe is thinking?
 It’s a video shot showing CNN is fake news.
 O’Keefe does not matter in the slightest.
 He’s a great guy for getting it out there, but the video in itself does not rely on him being a moral crusader and being completely right all the time.
 It doesn’t matter about him or his thoughts at all.

 - Has this author never heard of straw man?
 He is the textbook definition of it.
-Make up an argument that is easier to refute than the video, and target the author instead of the original video.
+Make up an argument that is easier to refute than the video and target the strawman instead of the original video.

 #6 Media Matters